 Well, first things first, try not to stress or be hard on yourself!
 You’re not alone!
 And, there are plenty of delicious and nutritious foods that you can still include while promoting a happy and healthy pregnancy.

 Remember, carbohydrates are the only macronutrient that significantly impact your blood sugar levels hence why they are the main focus, but that doesn’t mean a no-carb diet.
-Pairing your carbohydrates with protein and fat is one simple way to make a big impact on better managing your numbers.
+Pairing your carbohydrates with protein and fat is one simple way to make a big impact on better managing your numbers while still having a healthy snack.
 You got this!

-Find more information on nutrition for gestational diabetes inside The Prenatal Nutrition Library (TPNL).
+Find more information on nutrition for gestational diabetes and blood sugar control inside The Prenatal Nutrition Library (TPNL).
 There is even a gestational diabetes meal plan included with an annual membership to the library.
 All this information is available at your finger-tips when you download TPNL app!